Alcohol and Other Substances Policy

 ASSESSMENT AND TREATMENT

 Because alcohol, marijuana, and other drugs are psychoactive substances that present the possibility of addiction and other negative physical and psychological consequences, the College feels a responsibility to provide assessment and treatment (within certain parameters) to those individuals whose alcohol or other substance related behaviors indicate the potential for such consequences.
 Such individuals who come to the attention of the College will be referred, usually by the Office of the Dean of Students or the Office of Residential Life to either Bowdoin’s Health Services or Counseling Services for a substance use evaluation.
 This evaluation may result in a recommendation for treatment, which could take place individually or in a group, either on-campus or at an outside agency, depending on the particular circumstances and needs of the individual.

 Students are encouraged to seek education about alcohol and the effects alcohol has on the body.
 Programs and resources are available through Health Services, Counseling Services and Residential Life.
 Further, the College maintains a relationship with a consulting licensed alcohol and drug counselor, who is available to students.
-Students who receive disciplinary sanctions related to an alcohol-related infraction will be required to participate in an alcohol education program and meet with a licensed alcohol and drug counselor as deemed appropriate.
+Students who receive disciplinary sanctions related to an alcohol-related infraction may be required to participate in an alcohol education conversation or program and meet with a licensed alcohol and drug counselor as deemed appropriate.